AmyFoxFN/mobx-demo/PITCHME.md

 ---
 ## Execute time
-- autorun, reaction, observe are almost same.
+- observe < reaction ≈ autorun
-- Create: 2~3ms
-- Every time change: 1ms(prepare) + X(execute effect + read state) + 1ms(ending)
+- autorun create time is relatively long.
-- In consideration of the prepare time and ending time for every change, mobx maybe not appropriate to track states that changed frequently.
+- For autorun and reaction, the prepare time and ending time for every change take 0.5 ~ 1ms.
+So, maybe not appropriate to track states that changed frequently.
+- get observable state ≈ 0.5ms

 ---
 ## Re-render
+- Reduce re-render range: Use smaller component + Dereference values late.
+- Reduce re-render times: Use Action.

 ---
 ## Memory